Yoga For Beginners: Ashtanga Yoga

 23. Helps with Weight Loss

 What'll happen if you gain more muscle and do cardio?
 You burn fat!
 Currently, 40% of the population is struggling with the issue of obesity, and it is all because of the modern lifestyle.
-There is a variety of Ashtanga Yoga poses that help you eliminate body fat and you get a lean and toned body.
+There is a variety of Ashtanga Yoga poses that help you eliminate your body fat and help you get a lean and toned body.
 The practice detoxifies the body and manages to get rid of the arms and stomach fat.

-Also, this yoga style encourages greater body awareness, making you a mindful eater.
 Plus, the practice of Ashtanga Yoga induces enhanced heat in the body.
-This helps shed stubborn belly fat in a matter of months.
+This helps shed the stubborn belly fat in a matter of months.
 The metabolism of the body stimulates your digestion.
+You often become mindful of your eating and drinking patterns, which helps you to get fit easily and rapidly.

 24. Builds Confidence